HadrienG2/hists-mt/Notes.md

 # Parallel histogramming with ROOT 7

+- These are random unstructured personal notes, but you may find some of them interesting when investigating ROOT 7 histograms.

 - Interesting places in the ROOT source code:
     * `hist/hist/v7` contains the ROOT 7 histogramming library
     * `tutorials/v7` contains some usage examples: